ybettan/oot-operator/docs/design/fundamentals.md

 **Proposal**:
 - run the operator in all spokes;
 - deploy the `Module` from the Hub;
-- leverage the Pre-flight feature to pre-build and pre-sign images on the Hub.
+- leverage the Pre-flight feature to pre-build and pre-sign images on the Hub;
+- add a controller that replicates the Hub's `Module` into an ACM `Policy`, removing all build settings;
+- add a build or runtime option to disable features on Spokes and keep the footprint as small as possible.

 This proposal is entirely decoupled from the OCM implementation and thus not downstream-specific.
-It requires that the operator has a very light footprint.
-If the reconciliation loop grows in complexity, we might want to introduce a switch that reduces the number of features running in Spokes.

 ### Logging and troubleshooting
 Assumptions: